moskalyk/orbit-db-graphstore/README.md

 # GraphStore

-Graph implemented with the OrbitDB distributed db, residing data on IPFS.
-Valuable properties is that the database stores as a CRDT.
+Graph implemented with the OrbitDB distributed db, residing the data on IPFS.
+Valuable properties is that the database is an a CRDT.

 ## Types of In-Memory Data Structure
 Current implementation uses an Adjacency List (Implemented as 2 Javascript Associative Arrays).
 Viewed within the `GraphIndex.js` file.